DanielLin9406/fullstack-priceDashboard/README.md

 - Separate container as subscriber of Redux make it easy to understand.
 - Use React design pattern such as compound, render-props and context api to build reuseable component.
 - Use nginx as static file server in production version.

-Function perspective:

-- No need to reload page after create/update/delete, the state is always up-to-date with backend.
-- Easily to check the following promotion in queue pool.
-- Show individual product price in different promotion sale
-- You can understand how much a product cost to a particular user who may alrady has a product before.

 ### User/Promotions/Prices/Upgrade-rules Service Features